 When Should You Be Concerned?

-If the hair loss is severe, ongoing for more than 6months, or you’re also experiencing other symptoms (like fatigue or changes in mood), it’s worth speaking to your GP.
+If the hair loss is severe, ongoing for more than six months, or you’re also experiencing other symptoms (like fatigue or changes in mood), it’s worth speaking to your GP.

 They might check for things like thyroid issues, anaemia, or hormonal imbalances, which can also contribute to hair loss.
 In some cases, they may refer you to a dermatologist or trichologist.

 The key is to support your body with good nutrition, take things gradually, and keep in touch with your healthcare provider if anything feels off.
-In most cases, things will return to normal in time.
+In most cases, your hair will return to normal in time.